-Pro-AV Business Index Reports
+Pro-AV Business Index

 1 Global regions include Europe, Latin America, Middle East/Africa, Asia-Pacific

 2 Due to the small sample, the North American and International indexes are based on a 3-month moving average.
-September 2018 index is preliminary, based on the average of July 2018 and August 2018 and will be final with October 2018 data in the next report.
+October 2020 index is preliminary, based on the average of September 2020 and October 2020 and will be final with November 2020 data in the next report.

-AV Systems Integrator, North America
+Integrator, North America

-AV Manufacturer, North America
+AV Provider, North America

-About the AVIXA AV Intelligence Panel
+About the AVIXA Insights Community

-- Earn points toward Amazon online gift cards
+- Earn points toward online gift cards

-The AVIXA AV Intelligence Panel is designed to be a global community, representative of the entire commercial AV value chain.
+The Insights Community is designed to be a global group, representative of the entire commercial AV value chain.
 AVIXA invites AV integrators, consultants, manufacturers, distributors, resellers, live events professionals, and AV technology managers to get involved.
-If you would like to join the panel, enjoy benefits, and share your insights with the AV industry, please apply here:
+If you would like to join the community, enjoy benefits, and share your insights with the AV industry, please apply here